wntrblm/Castor_and_Pollux/user_guide/docs/build.md

 Before jumping in, make sure you have:

 * A soldering iron, like [this one](https://www.adafruit.com/product/180).
-* Solder, we can recommend [Adafruit's 60/40 rosin core solder](https://www.adafruit.com/product/145).
+* Solder, we can recommend [Adafruit's 60/40 **no-clean** rosin core solder](https://www.adafruit.com/product/145).
+We suggest using soldering with "no clean" flux.
+If you do use a different kind of flux, be sure to carefully clean the flux residue off based on the guidelines provided by the manufacturer of your solder.

 ## Kit contents